What is the Importance of IDS File?

 When to File IDS

 Timely IDS file is an important part of the process.
 One needs to timely file IDS in order for the information in IDS to consider it officially.
 While one can submit IDS at different stages of prosecution, one should file IDS as early as possible.
 It reduces the additional cost.
 For example, in certain instances, one requires to file a request for continued examination for the sole purpose of filing IDS.
+37 C.F.R. § 1.97 generally governs when and how one can submit IDS at different stages of prosecution.
+Depending on the stage of prosecution, there may be additional requirements in filing the IDS, as explained below.

 “First Stage”—37 C.F.R.
 1.97(b)